TheOdinProject/curriculum/javascript/react-js/inputs-and-lists.md

 };
 ```

-Very good, but without calling those functions nothing will change in our application.
+Naturally, if we do not invoke those functions nothing will change in our application.
 So let's call them.
 The `handleChange` function will be our `onChange` handler for our input field.
-It just sets the current `task` in state to whatever we type in our input field.
-The `onSubmitTask` function instead, will be our `onSubmit` handler for our `form` element.
-The `onSubmit` handler of the form should be invoked by a click on our button.
+It sets the current `task` in state to whatever we type in our input field.
+The `onSubmitTask` function will be our `onSubmit` handler for our `form` element.
+The `onSubmit` handler of the form should be invoked by a clicking the button.

-In the `onSubmitTask` function we first call `e.preventDefault()` because we don't want the default behavior of refreshing the form anytime we submit it.
-After that we modify state.
+In the `onSubmitTask` function, we first call `e.preventDefault()` because we don't want the default behavior of refreshing the form anytime we submit it.
+After that, we modify state.

 The following line does the magic.